Berkshire Highlands Pentathlon

 Can I rent any gear?

-Ski rentals will be available at Berkshire East.
-Kayak rentals will be available through Zoar Outdoor (call ahead to reserve at 800 532-7483).
-Snowshoe rentals are available through Dion Snowshoes.
+Ski rentals can be arranged through contacting Bekrshire East at least 1 week in advance to event.
+(413 339- 6617 Kayak rentals will be available through Zoar Outdoor (please call ahead to reserve at 800 532-7483).

-The Berkshire Highlands Pentathlon takes place between seasons - you should expect variable conditions on all legs and different conditions from year to year.
-As the race organizers, we embrace this as part of the fun and challenge.
-Be prepared for last-minute course changes if conditions require and thanks for celebrating spring in the Berkshire Highlands with us!
+The Berkshire Highlands Pentathlon takes place during what we call the "Transition Season" and you should expect variable conditions on all legs and different conditions from year to year.
+We embrace this as part of the fun and challenge.
+Be prepared for last-minute course changes if conditions require and thanks for celebrating this time of year in the Berkshire Highlands with us!

-Running leg - 4.2 miles – Starting at Berkshire East go through the frozen or thawed mud parking lot and down the paved access road turning left onto River Road and then right over the Deerfield River and right onto Main Street/ Route 2.
-After a third of a mile, turn left onto Riddell Road where the paved road gets steep.
+Running leg - 4.2 miles – Starting at Berkshire East, in the archway between the old and new lodge, competitors will go out of the parking lot, onto River Road, onto Rt 8A and then onto Main Street/ Route 2 heading east (stay on the right hand side of the highway) They will cross Rt 2 and turn onto Riddell Road.
+The paved road gets steep then turns to dirt/mud.
 Follow Riddell Road for a little over a mile to where the course cuts left through a large field with spectacular views of the valley.
-Follow farm roads to the Warfield House sugarbush where the trail turns to winding singletrack for about a mile.
-At the end of the singletrack, follow a jeep road downhill to Zoar Outdoor where the transition zone for the bike leg is located.
+Follow farm roads to the Warfield House then through the Event Parking lot, following the lower driveway to the paved road.
+Just after you head down hill, turn right into the woods on a rough woods track.
+Follow that to the Jeep Road down to Zoar Outdoor where the transition zone for the bike leg is located.

 ALL KAYAKERS ARE REQUIRED TO WEAR A TYPE III OR V PFD, A HELMET AND APPROPRIATE CLOTHING (WETSUIT, FLEECE, PADDLE PANTS/JACKET, DRYSUIT) FOR THE WEATHER.
 WATER TEMPERATURES WILL BE VERY COLD (33 TO 40 DEGREES F).
 IF YOU SEE ANOTHER KAYAKER IN TROUBLE, YOU ARE REQUIRED TO STOP AND HELP UNLESS SAFETY BOATERS ARE ALREADY HELPING.
 ALL BOATS USED SHOULD FLOAT WHEN FILLED WITH WATER.
 USE OF FLOTATION BAGS OR OTHER FLOTATION DEVICES IS STRONGLY ENCOURAGED.
 KAYAKERS SHOULD KNOW HOW TO SWIM IN WHITEWATER AND BE FAMILIAR WITH THE AMERICAN WHITEWATER SAFETY CODE.

-Hill Climb/Alpine Ski Leg – The downhill ski leg begins with an uphill trudge from the Berkshire East base lodge up the Competition trail finishing at the summit.
-“Piners” should plan to ski through gates, as they make their way to the base area.
-Participants may use alpine skis, telemark skis, or snowboards for the descent.
-Any non-motorized means are allowed on the ascent.
+Hill Climb/Alpine Ski Leg – This final leg begins with an uphill climb from the Berkshire East base lodge up the Competition trail to the at the summit.
+Skiers and snowboarders will ski through gates, as they make their way to the base area.
+Competitors may use alpine skis, telemark skis, or snowboards for the descent.
+Any motorized means are not allowed on the ascent.

-- All individuals and teams must have an assistant.
+- All individuals and teams are strongly recommended to have Support.
 Boats and bikes in the transition zones will be watched over but not forever.
 It is the responsibility of each team to monitor and retrieve equipment from each transition zone.

 - Volunteer monitors on the bike course will be at each turn.
-No monitor=no turn.
-The course is well signed.
+If there is no monitor, there is no turn.
+The bike course is well signed.

 - Please thank your sponsors with your words and with your business when you can.